outlandishideas/wpackagist/README.md

-WordPress Packagist
+WPackagist
 ===

-This is the repository for [wpackagist.org](https://wpackagist.org) which allows WordPress plugins and themes to be managed along with other dependencies using [Composer](https://getcomposer.org).
+This is the repository for [wpackagist.org](https://wpackagist.org) which allows WordPress® plugins and themes to be managed along with other dependencies using [Composer](https://getcomposer.org).

 More info and usage instructions at [wpackagist.org](https://wpackagist.org) or follow us on